joshmalina/chirbah/_posts/2017-07-12-Rapid-Stone-Fruit-Review Sesh.markdown

 description: "Quick summary of some Kroger fruit I ate a few weeks ago"
 ---

-<b>tl,dr: If you are a Kroger's shopper (at 29 and Hudraulic), buy
+<b>tl,dr: If you are a Kroger's shopper (at 29 and Hydraulic), buy
-the non-organic white nectarines They're sweet and juicy and not too expensive</b>
+the non-organic white nectarines.
+They're sweet and juicy and not too expensive</b>

 I'm catching up on some old fruit reviews that I didn't have time to post.
 I apologize for my brevity, but each of the following reviews